tasansal/TIL/Data Science/Reinforcement Learning/openai_gym.md

   * Custom physics engine
   * Custom engine
 * Can use [Pygame](https://github.com/pygame/pygame) for nice visualiation and demos.
+* [Tiled](https://www.mapeditor.org/) is a cool tool to make 2D game assests with tiles.

 ### Useful Links:
 [RL From Scratch](https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/)